dodecahedronal/milestone5/report/doc.md

 ------------
 The eau2 system is a query system for user-provided SOR data files.
 The maximum data file size is 100GB.
 The data is loaded in memory, then distributed over n processors.

-Though this submission is being turned in for Milestone 5, we have not completed the code for the "7 degrees of Linus" portion and instead focused on our technical debt from last week's project.
-The distributed key value store implementation and distributed word count functionality have been completed.
-Thus far it can only operate on a pseudo-network and not yet on an actual network.

 Architecture:
 ---------------